shunjikonishi/excel2canvas/README.md

 Overview
 --------
-Excel2Canvas is a library for display an Excel file on the web browser.
+Excel2Canvas is a library to display an Excel file on the web browser.

 Its source codes consists of two parts.

 1. **Java.** It is used to convert Excel file to JSON.
-2. **JavaScript.** It is used to draw Excel like view on the web browser.
+2. **JavaScript.** It is used to draw Excel view on the web browser.

 Usage
 -----